Open-Attestation/documentation-website/website/docs/docs-section/introduction.md

 ### Integrator

-The integrator creates OpenAttestation documents or transferable records.
+An integrator intends to issue/verify OpenAttestation documents or transferable records.

 ### Developer

-The developer builds their platform or services on top of OpenAttestation.
+A developer intends to build their platform or services on top of OpenAttestation.

 ### Contributor

-The contributor makes contribution to OpenAttestation.
+A contributor intends to make contribution to OpenAttestation.